CLOSE

 Exhibiting individuality in a free environment

 Researchers at the Basic Research Laboratories are making the most of their uniqueness to produce highly novel research results.
-NTT Laboratories has many unique strengths, such as the diversity of its researchers and an environment that encourages individuality.
+NTT R&D has many unique strengths, such as the diversity of its researchers and an environment that encourages individuality.

 “One of the characteristics of our department is that we have many foreign researchers.
 We carry out discussions in English on a regular basis, so I feel that I have not only improved my English skills, but I have also become more assertive when speaking the language.
 The environment makes it easy to break away from the Japanese tendency to overthink things, and to just go ahead and give things a try.”
 (Wakabayashi)